dashcommunity/proposal-templates/README.md

   * **Budgets** are ideally broken down into itemized costs
     * answers the question: *how* much does each item cost, comprising your total budget
 * A good proposal is **structured**, **concise**, and **informative**
-  * if your proposal is too long and/or unstructured:
+  * if your proposal is too long and/or unstructured, MNOs:
-    * masternodes may not even read it,
+    * may not even read it,
     * may have trouble understanding it,
     * may simply vote no (or abstain from voting)
-  * if your proposal lacks sufficient information:
+  * if your proposal lacks sufficient information, MNOs:
-    * masternodes won't know what you are providing,
+    * won't know what you are providing,
     * may feel it would be impossible to hold you accountable,
     * may simply vote no (or abstain from voting)